combs/DLxx416_Arduino/README.md

 display.writeByte(0, 1, "y");
 display.writeByte(0, 0, "a");

-// results: screen 0 is set to Hiya
+// results: screen 0 is set to HIYA (Display only accepts uppercase; library translates)

 // optionally, to release the pins... display.end()